moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 You can read the rest of this page to learn more about mobile plugins and start working on your plugin.
 Here's some things to keep in mind:

 - If you change the `mobile.php` file, you will have to refresh the browser.
 And remember to [disable the network cache](https://developer.chrome.com/docs/devtools/network/reference/#disable-cache).
-- If you change an existing template or function, you won’t have to refresh the browser.
+- If you change an existing template or function, you won't have to refresh the browser.
 In most cases, doing a PTR (Pull To Refresh) in the page that displays the template will suffice.
 - If any of these doesn't show your changes, you may need to [purge all caches](https://docs.moodle.org/en/Developer_tools#Purge_all_caches) to avoid problems with the auto-loading cache.
 - Ultimately, if that doesn't work either, you may have to log out from the site and log in again.
 If any changes affect plugin installation, you may also need to increase the version in your plugin's `version.php` file and upgrade it in the site.